 Malt Madness, Wikipedia, WhiskyMerchants.co.uk

-Port Dundas Distillery is at the end of the Glasgow Branch of the Forth & Clyde Canal.
+Port Dundas Distillery was at the end of the Glasgow Branch of the Forth & Clyde Canal.
 The nearest stations are High Street (HST); Springburn (SPR); Glasgow Queen Street (GLQ); Live Train Times: HST, SPR, GLQ.
 Nearer is Glasgow Underground Station, Cowcaddens.

 Click the map's Google logo to go to Google Maps - for Directions, Street View etc.